Skip to main content

 Reranking results is one of the most effective ways to improve search accuracy and relevance, but there are many other techniques to consider.
 For example:

-Filtering by metadata: When records contain additional metadata, you can limit the search to records matching a filter expression.
+• Filtering by metadata: When records contain additional metadata, limit the search to records matching a filter expression.

-Hybrid search: You can add lexical search to capture precise keyword matches (e.g., product SKUs, email addresses, domain-specific terms) in addition to semantic matches.
+• Hybrid search: Add lexical search to capture precise keyword matches (e.g., product SKUs, email addresses, domain-specific terms) in addition to semantic matches.

-Chunking strategies: You can chunk your content in different ways to get better results.
-Consider factors like the length of the content, the complexity of queries, and how results will be used in your application.
+• Chunking strategies: Chunk content in different ways to improve results.
+Consider factors like the length of the content, the complexity of queries, and how results will be used in the application.

 # Search the dense index and rerank results